 There is no cure for cold sores.
 Cold sores are caused by the HSV-1 virus, which stays in your body throughout your lifetime.
 This may sound disheartening—but try not to let it discourage you.
 Know that your symptoms will come and go, and often, you won’t have any at all.
 Also know that there are many treatments available to help you manage cold sores.

 OTC means "over-the-counter," so you can buy them without a prescription.
-No OTC products contain both anti-inflammatory and antiviral medications.
-While OTCs may help some people, others will need a prescription-strength treatment.
+OTC can include topical medications such as gels, creams or ointments.
+While OTCs may help some people, others may need a prescription-strength treatment.

 Oral vs topical treatments

 Oral and topical medications may have different side effects.
 Always talk to your doctor about your treatment options.
-It's important to be an active part of your care so that you can most effectively manage your cold sores.
+It's important to be an active part of your care to find the treatment that's right for you for managing your cold sores.

 What makes XERESE different?